KRFOSS/kali-docs/community/contribute/index.md

 ## Kali Linux Packaging

 With the number of tools out there that users want to see in Kali, there is no way we can get them all on our own.
 A perk of us being on GitLab is that we can easily accept packages submitted by users, to learn more check out our [Public Packaging page](/docs/development/public-packaging/).
+If you would like to help but don't know of a package that should be done, we [have a list that can be chosen from.](https://bugs.kali.org/search.php?project_id=1&category_id=Queued%20Tool%20Addition&sticky=on&sort=id&dir=ASC&per_page=9999&hide_status=80&match_type=0)

 ## Kali Linux Community